wardhop1234/WeatherWebsite/README.md

 # Weather Website
 This repository contains a screen recording demonstrating a weather forecast website I built. <br>
-There are 2 demos for 2 different versions of the sight. #2 is the first iteration and #3 is the newer one incorporating Angular and Bootstrap. <br>
+There are 2 demos for 2 different versions of the site. #2 is the first iteration and #3 is the newer one incorporating Angular and Bootstrap. <br>
 Feel free to reach out for questions/source code at joseph.yue2012@gmail.com. <br>

 ## A Preview of Both Demos